sgrieve/spatial_efd/README.rst

-Once the average coefficents for a collection of polygons has been computed, the standard deviation can also be calculated:
+Once the average coefficients for a collection of polygons has been computed, the standard deviation can also be calculated:

 .. code-block::